-- 4.1 The quiet hours last from 11:00pm to 7:00am. - 4.2 Quiet hours will be extended to 24 hours a day starting from the first week prior to the examination period in the academic calendar. - 4.3 Residents should keep their noise at a reasonable level at all times and should not cause nuisance to neighbours and fellow members.
+- a.
+The quiet hours last from 11:00pm to 7:00am. - b.
+Quiet hours will be extended to 24 hours a day starting from the first week prior to the examination period in the academic calendar. - c.
+Residents should keep their noise at a reasonable level at all times and should not cause nuisance to neighbours and fellow members.